 Matcha has long been appreciated for its multiple health benefits, including promoting brain activity, weight loss, and improving alertness.
 Making the beverage can be difficult, though, when the powder is so fine and doesn't dissolve well in water.
 A matcha tea set with specially designed tools for making the perfect drink comes in handy here.

 Maybe you're just looking to make your daily cup of green tea nice and smooth, or maybe you're curious about the Japanese Tea Ceremony - we've got you covered with all the information you need when choosing your set.
-Our top pick was the Matcha Whisk Set by BambooMN for its simplicity, reliability, and its attention to detail used to craft its tea ladle.
-Read on for more information about what else made the cut!
+Read on for more information about what sets made the cut!

 I am a Certified Tea Sommelier and blogger at teacachai.com with a business and fashion background.
 Besides drinking tea, I enjoy creating tea-infused recipes, cocktails/mocktails, teaching workshops and sharing all about tea.
 I got into tea at a young age and have always been super passionate about it!